MAyankprine20001/git_learning/README.md

 # knowledegeGate Git Learning project
  this repo is only for student who want to learn git and git command this is second change in the readme file
+This is the third change over second change

+:wq